denbeigh2000/docker-autossh/README.md

 In addition to these, you can also override the sensible defaults provided for `AUTOSSH_*` env variables, as documented in the `Environment` section in the [man page](https://linux.die.net/man/1/autossh).

+You can also provide arbitrary extra arguments to ssh as extra arguments to `docker run`.